Up to 35,000 homes left without running water after surge in burst pipes

 In an update at 7am on Tuesday, the water company said: “We are deeply sorry for the distress and inconvenience that this incident is causing.
 Our teams worked through the night to fix the burst water main so that we can return supply to our customers.”

-It added: “The repair is now complete, however it’s going to take time to get water flowing throughout the network and supply returns.”
+It added: “The repair is now complete, however, it’s going to take time to get water flowing throughout the network and supply returns.”

-Residents in Broadstairs, Manston, Margate, and Ramsgate woke up to no running water on Monday morning.
+Residents in Broadstairs, Manston, Margate, and Ramsgate woke up to no running water on Monday morning, but Southern Water has since said water supplies in these areas have “almost fully returned” after the burst water main was successfully fixed.

+Thousands of homes in Lancashire also reportedly had their water switched off on Monday due to burst pipes and leaks.

+Hilary Wilce, from Benenden in Kent, said she first noticed her water was cut off this morning.
+While it’s just her and her husband in their home at the moment, she’s expecting up to 12 guests in the next couple of days for Christmas.

+However, Ms Wilce is no stranger to water shortages as she encountered several during the summer heatwave.

+She said: “We quite often have brief water shortages because I think they have to pump the water up.
+When it was very hot, we lost water for a few hours every evening because there didn’t seem to be enough water flowing.
+They said then that it was because it was very hot this summer.
+Anytime it’s a bit hotter or a bit colder we seem to have problems.”

-South East Water gave an update on Tuesday morning which said: “We’re still working hard to balance the demand for drinking water with supply following the cold snap.
+South East Water said: “We’re still working hard to balance the demand for drinking water with supply following the cold snap.

 “Some customers are experiencing intermittent water supplies and we’re so sorry for any disruption this may be causing.”

-Bottled water stations have opened at a rugby club in Haywards Heath, a golf club in Crowborough and a leisure centre in Tonbridge.
+Bottled water stations were opened at a rugby club in Haywards Heath, a golf club in Crowborough and a leisure centre in Tonbridge.

 Snow and ice have been rapidly melting as temperatures increased after days of wintry conditions in the UK.